Evanston, Wyoming

 Evanston is a city in and the county seat of Uinta County, Wyoming, United States.
 The population was 11,747 at the 2020 census.
 It is located near the border with Utah.

+The settlement was founded in 1868 as a divisional point on the transcontinental railroad constructed by Union Pacific.
+Evanston was later a stop on the Lincoln Highway and is bisected by Interstate 80, a major transcontinental highway.